pisto/nlchains/README.md

-git clone --recurse https://pisto@bitbucket.org/pisto/nlchains.git cd nlchains mkdir build cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CUDA_FLAGS="-gencode arch=compute_35,code=sm_35 -gencode arch=compute_60,code=sm_60 -gencode arch=compute_70,code=sm_70" -Doptimized_chain_length=## ..
+git clone --recurse https://pisto@bitbucket.org/pisto/nlchains.git cd nlchains mkdir build cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CUDA_FLAGS="-gencode arch=compute_35,code=sm_35 -gencode arch=compute_60,code=sm_60 -gencode arch=compute_70,code=sm_70" -Doptimized_chain_length=XX ..
 make -j
 ```
-Please note that the parameter `-Doptimized_chain_length=##` with ## some number greater than 32 is necessary, because some optimized versions of the kernels need to be generated with a compile-time constant of the intendend value of the chain length.
+Please note that the parameter `-Doptimized_chain_length=XX` with XX some number greater than 32 is necessary, because some optimized versions of the kernels need to be generated with a compile-time constant of the intendend value of the chain length.
 The generated binary can run any other value of the chain length, but without any specific optimization.
 For more information read section [Performance considerations](#performance-considerations).

 Other relevant CMake flags (`-DFlag=Value`) are listed in the table below.